apolonska24/labs_1semester/README.md

 # labs_1semester
-This repository keeps all of my labs from the 1st semester for Algoritmization&Programming course
+This repository keeps all of my labs from the 1st semester for Algoritmization&Programming and Computer Graphics courses

 Languages used: C++